Joint winner of the 2021 Bath Children’s Novel Award

 Chased across the Moor by sinister armed men, stalked by a wild-eyed hooded vagabond, Bell finds four unexpected allies – four more children, each from another ‘nightmare village’, likewise immune to nightmares and companioned by a bright, ethereal dog.
 Sharing experiences, they learn that all five villages are locked in unbreakable sleep; as they evade pursuit, hiding in moorland caves and ruins, they realise they have shared each others’ dreams for years and discover a unique and powerful mental bond.

 When the hooded man confronts them at last, the children learn the nature of the nightmares and the schemes of the immoral Doctor Harrow.
-With five villages’ lives at stake, Bell and her friends must pool their unasked-for abilities to brave Harrow’s surreal dreamscape and end his ruthless experiment.
+With five villages’ lives at stake, Bell and her friends must pool their unasked-for abilities to brave a surreal dreamscape and end Harrow’s cruel, bizarre experiment.

 That night, Bell’s dream was different.